-Education B.A., University of California, Los Angeles 1994; J.D., Seton Hall University School of Law, 1998 Honors/ Awards J.D., Cum Laude , Seton Hall University School of Law, 1998; Most Outstanding Clinician Award; Constitutional Law Scholar Award reduction to management's voting power - from 37% to 3.5% - in connection with approval of going-private transaction); In re TD Banknorth S'holders Litig. (\$50 million recovery for shareholders); In re Delphi Fin.
+Education B.A., University of California, Los Angeles 1994; J.D., Seton Hall University School of Law, 1998 Honors/ Awards J.D., Cum Laude, Seton Hall University School of Law, 1998; Most Outstanding Clinician Award; Constitutional Law Scholar Award substantial reduction to management's voting power - from 37% to 3.5% - in connection with the approval of the goingprivate transaction; In re Delphi Fin.
 Grp.
-S'holders Litig. (\$49 million post-merger settlement for Class A Delphi shareholders); and In re Gen. Elec.
-Co.
-ERISA Litig. (structural changes to company's 401(k) plan valued at over \$100 million, benefiting current and future plan participants).
+S'holders Litig., resulting in a \$49 million post-merger settlement for Class A Delphi shareholders; and In re TD Banknorth S'holders Litig., where Reich played a significant role in raising the inadequacy of the \$3 million initial settlement, which the court rejected as wholly inadequate, and later resulted in a vastly increased \$50 million recovery.